Police: 1 dead, 4 hurt in downtown Denver shooting

 DENVER — One person was killed and four others were injured after a shooting in downtown Denver Monday afternoon, according to the Denver Police Department.

 Police received several calls about a shooting near 21st and Lawrence streets in Lower Downtown just after 4 p.m.
 Monday, according to Denver police spokesperson Doug Schepman.
-The four gunshot victims who were transported to the hospital are stable as of Monday evening, according to the agency.
-Their injuries were all deemed non-life threatening.
+Two of the four gunshot victims who were transported to the hospital were discharged as of Tuesday morning.
+The other two victims remain in serious condition.

 "Downtown is a very populated area and to have multiple gunshots fired in this area is concerning," Schepman said.